hookdeck/index-all-the-things/tutorial/README.md

     return res
 ```

-Overall, the `query_vector_search` function performs a vector search using the query provided by the user, generates embeddings for the query, and retrieves matching documents from the MongoDB collection.
+Overall, the `query_vector_search` function performs a vector search using the query provided by the user, generates embeddings for the query, and retrieves matching documents from the MongoDB database.

 #### H3.
 Format and Display the Vector Search Results

-Once the results are available they are formatted for rendering:
+Next, within `search_post` in `app.py`, the results are formatted for rendering:

 ```py
     results = format_results(results)